FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_SSL.md

 ![Enable OSC](include/Digico_2.png)

 * In the OSC Connections section, use the pre-configured SSL Live OSC presets.
-In the pulldown, choose **input |SSL Live** and select the local IP address you are using to communicate with the desk.
+In the pull down menu, choose **input |SSL Live** and select the local IP address you are using to communicate with the desk.
 Then set a second OSC Connection for the output from Spat Revolution to the desk.
-In the pulldown, choose **output | SSL Live**.
+In the pull down menu, choose **output | SSL Live**.
 You will enter the desk IP address as found in the OSC settings.
-Port # 9300 (Input) and 9301 (Output) are pre-configured
+Ports # <code>9300</code> (Input) and <code>9301</code> (Output) are pre-configured.

 ![OSC Connections DiGiCo Presets](include/ssl_osc_communication.png)